Last updated on July 2, 2021

 Deck/guide update for STX meta by David

 Today, I’ll be diving into the world of Jund Sacrifice, a relatively top tier deck in the Historic format.
 While the deck shines the most in BO1, it has a strong presence in BO3 with a stable 59% win rate.

 As metagames shift, Jund remains one of the most flexible decks around with the ability to change into an aggro or a control build depending on what other decks are dominant.
 Given that it the build runs three colors, there’s a vast pool of card options to choose from regardless of what you’re up against.

 This deck takes a bit of setting up, but you’ll easily overwhelm your opponent once all the key pieces are in place.
 If you were a fan of Rakdos Sacrifice, this deck plays similarly.

 Witch’s Oven x4

-Jund Sacrifice’s tactic is simple: set up your sacrifice engines and then benefit from them by having creatures like Mayhem Devil and Blood Artist on the field that continuously bombard your opponent with damage.
+Jund Sacrifice’s tactic is simple: set up your sacrifice engines and then benefit from them by having creatures like Mayhem Devil on the field that continuously bombard your opponent with damage.
 The Devil can even be used to remove your opponent’s creatures.